-#Despite the beauty of walking around Spain’s third-largest city, sometimes you want other transport than your feet.
+Despite the beauty of walking around Spain’s third-largest city, sometimes you want other transport than just your feet.
 Valencia boasts many efficient methods of transport, with buses and metros running frequently.
 Cycle lanes are ubiquitous and clearly marked, and Valencia also has another more unique rental service – the mint green YEGO electric scooter.
-Read on for all the best apps to get around in Valencia.
+Read on for some of the best apps to get around in Valencia.

 Metro Valencia Offline